Embassy of Spain in Rome, Italy

 The whole territory of the regions of Sardinia, Lazio, Marche and Umbria, and within the region of Tuscany in the provinces of Arezzo, Florence, Grosseto, Pistoia, Prato and Siena

-The following consular services are offered at Embassy of Spain in Rome, Italy.
+The following is a brief listing of services that are offered at Embassy of Spain in Rome, Italy.

 - Process passport applications